 - Flexible, demonstrates initiative with a standard of pro-active approaches to day-to-day tasks.

-EDUCATION / EMPLOYMENT
+EDUCATION / EXPERIENCE

 In university I pursued my passion for Film through Carleton University’s Film Studies program.
 Shortly thereafter I landed a mentorship with the Canadian Media Production Association’s Mentorship Program.
 Through networking efforts I was introduced to the head of the Film department at Telefilm Canada and was hired on as the Coordinator in Film and New Media.